jeremyButtler/freezeTB/README.md

 I include a minimap2.exe compiled binary in winBin.
   So, you do not need this.
-However, here are the steps if you want a more recent version of minimap2 or if you are on an ARM CPU.
+However, here are the steps if you want a more recent version of minimap2.
+If your computers CPU is an ARM (snap dragon) you will need to compile minimap2 from source.

 First install Cygwin using the setup-x86_64.exe (is a link):